 About Univision Communications Inc.

-The company operates through two primary segments: Univision Television Group and Universal Radio.
+Univision operates through two business segments: Media Networks and Radio.

-In 2019 the company hired Morgan Stanley and boutique investment bank LionTree to explore a sale.
-The company has faced some competitive challenges from Telemundo, owned by Comcast's NBCUniversal, whose telenovelas have been attracting younger viewers than those of Univision's.
+In mid-2019 the company hired Morgan Stanley and boutique investment bank LionTree to explore a sale.
+The company has faced competitive challenges from Telemundo, owned by Comcast's NBCUniversal, whose content has been attracting younger viewers than those of Univision's.

 New York, NY 10011-5604